Masklyne/Sign-powershell-scripts/README.md

 You can take each line and run it your self.
-Change the Subject line to be what you want and the cn to match when running the check change the filepath to where your cert is
+Change the Subject line to be what you want and the cn to match when running the check change the filepath to where your powershell script is